Dee Bradley Baker's "Basics of Going Pro in V.O."

 Belittle or dis the network, director, show or script at the session.

-Make the show creators feel bad about their show.
+Make the show creators feel bad about their show by belittling or mocking their script/network/franchise.

 Prima donna behavior.